chaillme/PayGen_EPC/README.md

 # EPC Payment QR Code Generator

-This PHP application generates EPC (European Payments Council) payment QR codes using the phpQRcode library.
+This PHP application generates EPC (European Payments Council) payment QR codes using the phpQRcode library and SQLlite for database.
 The application also includes a transaction history feature.
 Currently, the application is available in French.

 ## Features
 - Generate EPC payment QR codes